IUBLibTech/Rivet-components/README.md

 #### SRC directory
 - "src" is a clone of source files from the active Rivet repository https://github.com/indiana-university/rivet-source/
 - uncompiled javascript, for example, can be found in '/src/js/components'

+##### Supported by Richard Higgins, Library Technologies, IU Bloomington Libraries.
+Rivet component builds are automated in the Design System source.
+If you have a project that will use only a specific set of components, I can help to to automate a custom build to meet your specific needs.